Do you know how to become a successful blogger?

 This is what it means to “know your audience.”

-When you write, people will feel like you’re reading their minds.
+When you write, people will feel like you can read their minds.
 Because you’re saying exactly what they think.
 Because you did your research to figure out how they feel – and how they talk about it.
 That’s how to create a popular blog

-Review mining like this is one of the best ways to understand the people you’re writing for.
+Review mining like this is one of the best ways to understand the people you write for.
 Just go through reviews for books on your topic – then pick out the emotional problems people talk about.

 Other ways to do this kind of “audience mind-reading” include…